andreacerqueira/andreacerqueira/README.md

 Senior Designer specializing in accessible web design and frontend development.
 I craft user-centered digital experiences with a focus on accessibility and clean code.

 ## 🚀 About Me
-- 🎨 Senior Designer specializing in digital brand implementation
-- 💻 Building custom HubSpot solutions and reusable components
+- 💻 Combining design expertise with frontend development
 - 🎯 Creating responsive and accessible web experiences
 - ♿ Passionate about web accessibility and inclusive design
-- ✨ Combining design expertise with frontend development
+- 🎨 Senior Designer specializing in digital brand implementation
+- 🎬 Creating motion graphics for product marketing
 - 🌱 Always learning and exploring...

 ## 💼 Technical Skills